Short Mardi Himal Trek - 5 Days

 Nepal Visa Requirements:

 Visiting Nepal is straightforward for most nationalities, as the country offers visas on arrival at Kathmandu’s Tribhuvan International Airport and land borders.
-To obtain a tourist visa on arrival, you will need a valid passport (with at least 6 months validity remaining and a blank page), a completed application form (you can fill this out online before arrival or at kiosk machines at the airport), and the visa fee in cash.
-The fees are USD 30 for 15 days, $50 for 30 days, or $125 for 90 days (multiple entry visas).
+To obtain a tourist visa on arrival, you will need a valid passport, a completed application form (you can fill this out online before arrival or at kiosk machines at the airport), and the visa fee in cash.
+The fees are USD 30 for 15 days, $50 for 30 days, or $125 for 90 days (multiple-entry visas).

 Best Time to Trek Mardi Himal